Is Porto safe to visit? A comprehensive safety guide

 Safest neighborhoods in Porto

 Crime rates in Porto are low, and most neighborhoods are safe to stay in or visit.
-But as a major city and one of the largest in the country, there are certain shady areas that are worth removing from your itinerary to ensure your safety.
-Here are the safest Porto neighborhoods and a few places you might want to avoid.
+Here are the safest Porto neighborhoods.

 Cedofeita